haskell-org/summer-of-haskell/content/ideas/hackage-matrix-builder.md

 ---
-title: Improve the Hackage matrix builder.
+title: Improve the Hackage matrix builder
 ---

 This project is to help with the development and exploitation of the [Hackage